rosnicka007/rosnicka007/README.md

 * Checking the data
 * Removing of selected empty cells
 * Filling missing values, selecting and renaming the columns
-* Preparing data for visualisation (somewhere with regular expressions)
+* Preparing data for visualisation
 * Visualisation